 - Visit to a local area to document environmental asset: river/forest/grassland/hill/mountain - Visit to a local polluted site-Urban/Rural/Industrial/Agricultural - Study of common flora and fauna. - Study of a common ecosystem-pond, river, hill slopes, etc.

-Approved by the Academic Council at its 6th Meeting held on 13.05.2017
+Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018